 - Has type signatures for all top-level functions

 - Has good comments for all modules, functions, data types and instances.
 The comments should look good when compiled to HTML with Haddock.

 - Has no junk (junk is unused code, commented code, unnecessary comments)

 - Does not contain any repetitive code (copy-and-paste programming)

-For part 1 the submission format is not so important, one or two .hs files is
+For part 1 the submission format is not so important, use the stub cabal package or

 functions except the example for the first part, just type signatures).

 Make sure to answer the question asked in part one about defining the finite spiral using the